 Virtually everyone wrongly supposes that when we go to court, it is a court of law.
 While that may still be true in some criminal cases and in some civil or penal cases, it’s not always so.
-Instead, although virtually no one has heard of courts of equity, that’s the kind of court that hears virtually all of our cases today.
+Instead, almost everyone has never heard of courts of equity, and that’s the kind of court that hears virtually all of our cases today.

 Most legal disputes involve a contract violation therefore, our access to one court or the other depends on the kind of title we hold (if any) to whatever property is at issue in the court case.
 Those with legal title can access a court of law.
 Those with equitable title can only access a court of equity.

 A legal title confers the full and complete rights of the property owner, an equitable title only provides for the enjoyment and use of the property.